Physical Therapist Baltimore, MD

 Tips for Effectively Communicating With Your Physical Therapist

-- Talk Out Loud: Although physical therapists are skilled at their jobs, they are not mind readers.
+- Talk out loud: Although physical therapists are skilled at their jobs, they are not mind readers.
 That is why you shouldn’t be afraid to verbalize your thoughts during your sessions.
-During an exercise, the physical therapist will occasionally ask how you are feeling or ask you to count out loud the number of repetitions you do.
+During an exercise, the physical therapist will occasionally ask how you feel or ask you to count out loud the number of repetitions you do.
 For instance, if you feel too much discomfort during one of the therapies he or she provides, do not hesitate to speak up.
 Your physical therapist wants you to feel comfortable expressing your feelings and will be happy when you speak up.
 They will adjust exercises accordingly and accommodate your concerns.
 Not being able to complete an exercise is okay, as they understand that each patient is different.

-- Be Honest: There is no reason to lie to your physical therapist in Baltimore, MD.
+- Be honest: There is no reason to lie to your physical therapist in Baltimore, MD.
 He or she is there to help you, not judge you.
 For example, if your symptoms have been getting worse lately, let your therapist know.
 He or she may decide to change your treatment plan.
 If you have not had enough time to do your assigned exercises at home, tell your therapist.
 Your therapist can’t help you to the best of his or her ability if he or she does not completely know what’s going on.

-- Bring a Friend or Family Member: During your physical therapy sessions, you will receive a lot of information.
+- Bring a friend or family member: During your physical therapy sessions, you will receive a lot of information.
 If you are afraid of missing some of this information, consider bringing a friend or family member along.
 They may catch things that you may have missed or ask questions that you have not thought of.

 Common Myths About Physical Therapy

 If you’ve recently suffered an injury or had surgery, your doctor may recommend seeing a physical therapist.
 However, you may have heard certain misconceptions about physical therapy that are making you reluctant to go.
 Here are a few common myths you shouldn’t believe.